kappelmann/e-unification-isabelle/README.md

 ## Open Tasks

-0. Add higher-order unifier
+0. Add higher-order unifier E-unification and matching
 1. use more efficient data structures
-2. build tactic
+2. build erule and drule tactics
 3. tests for unification hints: check if order of premises = order of solver